rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.4/readme.md

   - [7.
 Observations](#7-observations)
 <!-- TOC -->

 ## 1. Context

-This is the first time this user story worked on.
+This is the first time this user story is worked on.

 ## 2. Requirements

 **US 5.1.4:** As a Patient, I want to update my user profile, so that I can change my personal details and preferences.

 **Acceptance Criteria:**